raipc/atsd-api-python/offline_installation.md

 ## Install Modules on the Target Server

-Log in into the target server where the ATSD client is being installed.
+Log in to the target server where the ATSD client is being installed.

 Copy module files to a user module directory.
 The directory is located at `python -m site --user-site`.